Suparnnayak/Employee-Sentiment-Analysis/README.md

 - The analysis can be easily adapted for different datasets
 - Flight risk threshold (4 negative messages) can be adjusted if needed

-## Contact

-For questions or issues, please refer to the project documentation or contact the project maintainer.

----

 **Note**: This is an internal evaluation project.
 Please do not share project information publicly.